swagtop/bevy-flake/docs/config.md

 in
 ```

-### `prePostScript`
+### `extraScript`

-Here you can add some scripting to run before `postScript` but after the rest
+Here you can add some scripting to run before `postExtraScript` but after the
-of the wrapper script.
-It could be used to extend `bevy-flake` functionality
+rest of the wrapper script.
+It could be used to extend `bevy-flake`
-across all things it wraps.
+functionality across all things it wraps.

 ## Wrapper